astrothesaurus/UAT/README.md

 Various bits and pieces for the Unified Astronomy Thesaurus.

-The dendrogram folder contains the code to used to create the interactive browser on the UAT website.
+The browsers folder contains the files needed to create the alphabetical, hierarchical, and dendrogram browsers on the UAT website.

-The browsers folder contains the files needed to create the alphabetical and hierarchical browsers on the UAT website.
+The rdf export scripts folder contains scripts used to manipulate the RDF export of the UAT from VocBench.

-The thesaurus folder contains the content of the UAT in four file formats.
+The thesaurus folder contains the content of the UAT in various file formats.

 =====================
 Overview: